neythonstreitz/encor-problem-sets/Labs/AAA/aaa-lab.md

 #### 1.2 Verify console line login
 - [ ] Logout of the console.
 Attempt to re-enter the console with the configured password.
-- [ ] Check the running config., how is the password saved?
+- [ ] Check the running config.
+How is the password saved?
 Are we happy with this?

 #### 1.3 Encrypt all plain text passwords
 - [ ] Use one command to obscure all clear-text passwords.
-- [ ] Re-check the running config., what happened to the console password we created?
+- [ ] Re-check the running config.
+What happened to the console password we created?
 - [ ] What type of encryption are we using?
 - [ ] Copy the encrypted password and enter it into this [website](https://packetlife.net/toolbox/type7/).
 - [ ] Evaluate the efficacy of the encryption you performed.